The San Miguel Carnival in El Salvador. What you need to know!

 El Festival Mariano

-On the eve of the day dedicated to the patron saint of San Miguel, Catholic faithful crowd the main streets of the city and Guzman Park, in front of the majestic Cathedral of San Miguel.
+On the eve of the day dedicated to the patron saint of San Miguel, a faithful crowd gets together at Guzman Park in front of the majestic Cathedral of San Miguel.

-The participants sing to God and to the Virgin Mary under the invocation of the Queen of Peace.
-The singing goes on until the early hours of the 21st.
+The participants sing to God and the Virgin Mary under the invocation of the Queen of Peace.
+The singing goes on until the early hours of November 21.

 Mass in Honor of the Virgin of Peace